Foreign relations of the Holy See: History

 With the First World War and its aftermath the number of states with diplomatic relations with the Holy See increased.
 For the first time since relations were broken between the Pope and Queen Elizabeth I of England, a British diplomatic mission to the Holy See was opened in 1914.
 The result was that, instead of diminishing, the number of diplomats accredited to the Holy See grew from sixteen in 1870 to twenty-seven in 1929, even before it again acquired territorial sovereignty with the founding of the State of Vatican City.

 In the same period, the Holy See concluded a total of twenty-nine concordats and other agreements with states, including Austro-Hungary in 1881, Russia in 1882 and 1907, France in 1886 and 1923.
 Two of these concordats were registered at the League of Nations at the request of the countries involved.

 While bereft of territorial sovereignty, the Holy See also accepted requests to act as arbitrator between countries, including a dispute between Germany and Spain over the Caroline Islands.
+Between 1870 and 1929, the Holy See was asked to mediate 13 international disputes.

 The Lateran Treaty of 1929 and the founding of the Vatican City State was not followed by any great immediate increase in the number of states with which the Holy See had official relations.
 This came later, especially after the Second World War.

 Since World War II, the Holy See's foreign relations are generally associated with the concept of soft power and generally seek to promote peace and humanitarian programs.
 The Holy See's foreign relations are less focused on traditional state interests like state security and the like.

 The Vienna Convention of 18 April 1961 also established diplomatic immunity for the Vatican's foreign diplomats.
 Such immunity can only be revoked by the Holy See.

 After the Cuban missile crisis demonstrated the risk of nuclear war, The Holy See became convinced that it had been too reluctant to engage with the communist countries.
 Through its foreign relations approach of Ostpolitik, the Vatican downplayed the role of ideological conflicts in international relations and reduced its anti-communist rhetoric.
 The Vatican also sought to use this approach to make the sacraments and church public life more available in the communist countries.